jfmartinz/ResourceHub/Data Structures and Algorithm (DSA)/readme.md

 </table>

 ### Algorithms by Languages
+Here are some   Sorting and Searching Algorithms resources and their Implementation in different Languages.
 <table width="100%" id="algorithms-by-languages">
 <tr>
 <th>JavaScript</th>
+<th>Description</th>

 </tr>
 <tr>
 <td><a href="https://www.youtube.com/watch?v=P6XGSKO2RzI&t=519s">Quick Sort</a></td>
+<td>This tutorial explains about quick sort  and provides implementation in javascript and tells about importance of quick sort</td>
 </tr>
 <tr>
 <td><a href="https://www.youtube.com/watch?v=x_Z9FcAPmbk&t=1s">Merge Sort</a></td>
+<td>This tutorial explains about merge sort  and provides implementation in javascript in different methods</td>
 </tr>
 <tr>
 <td><a href="https://www.youtube.com/watch?v=75jGy1xAhhs&t=2s">Binary Search</a></td>
+<td>This tutorial explains about Binary Search  and provides implementation in javascript .Binary Search is optimal Searching Algorithm  it reduces time complexity than linear search</td>
 </tr>
 <tr>
 <th>Java</th>
+<th>Description</th>

 </tr>
 <tr>
 <td><a href="https://www.youtube.com/watch?v=h8eyY7dIiN4&t=2s">Quick Sort</a></td>
+<td>This tutorial explains about quick sort  and provides implementation in Java and tells about importance of quick sort.</td>
 </tr>
 <tr>
 <td><a href="https://www.youtube.com/watch?v=bOk35XmHPKs&t=1s">Merge Sort</a></td>
+<td>This tutorial explains about merge sort  and provides implementation in java in different methods</td>
 </tr>
 <tr>
 <td><a href="https://www.youtube.com/watch?v=NFhOrxtXXcM&t=1s">Binary Search</a></td>
+<td>This tutorial explains about Binary Search and provides implementation in java .Binary Search is optimal Searching Algorithm  it reduces time complexity than linear search</td>
 </tr>
 <tr>
 <th>Python</th>
+<th>Description</th>

 </tr>
 <tr>
 <td><a href="https://www.youtube.com/watch?v=kFeXwkgnQ9U&t=1s">Quick Sort</a></td>
+<td>This tutorial explains about quick sort  and provides implementation in Python and tells about importance of quick sort</td>
 </tr>
 <tr>
 <td><a href="https://www.youtube.com/watch?v=cVZMah9kEjI&t=1s">Merge Sort</a></td>
+<td>This tutorial explains about merge sort  and provides implementation in Python in different methods</td>
 </tr>
 <tr>
 <td><a href="https://www.youtube.com/watch?v=cVZMah9kEjI&t=1s">Binary Search</a></td>
+<td>This tutorial explains about Binary Search and provides implementation in Python .Binary Search is optimal Searching Algorithm  it reduces time complexity than linear search</td>
 </tr>